joeeasterly/ds-docs/digital-scholar/003-signing-up.md

 Review the Guidelines
 =====================

-Before you get started, we recommend that you review our information about [Choosing a Domain Name](http://sites.haverford.edu/docs/uncategorized/choosing-your-domain-name/ "general:choosing-a-domain-name").
+Before you get started, we recommend that you review our information about [Choosing a Domain Name](002-choosing-sudomain.md").

 The Sign-Up Process
 ===================

-Once you’ve reviewed the guidelines, you can proceed to the [sign-up page.](https://stateu.org "https://stateu.org")
+Open your web browser to [https://digitalscholar.rochester.edu](https://digitalscholar.rochester.edu) and click **Log in**.
+Enter your [NetID](https://tech.rochester.edu/services/netid/) credentials.

 1. Click the “Get Started” Button
     ![](003-get_started.png)